Former Ford Argentina executives sentenced in torture cases

 Muller was sentenced to 10 years and Sibilla to 12 years.
 Santiago Omar Riveros, a former chief of the army's fourth battallion, was sentenced to 15 years.

+Sibilla and Riveros are Argentines and Muller was described in the initial indictment as a Czech national.

-They were accused of giving names, ID numbers, pictures and home addresses to security forces who hauled the workers off the floor of Ford's factory in suburban Buenos Aires to be tortured and interrogated and then sent to military prisons.
+Prosecutors had accused them of giving names, ID numbers, pictures and home addresses to security forces who hauled the workers off the floor of Ford's factory in suburban Buenos Aires to be tortured and interrogated and then sent to military prisons.

+The trial that began last year is part of a series of prosecutions focused on corporate support for the brutal military dictatorship of 1976-1983, when about 30,000 people were killed or disappeared, according to human rights groups.

+"Seven percent of civilians accused of crimes against humanity are businessmen," said the Center for Legal and Social Studies, a human rights group in Argentina.

 Ford Argentina could not be immediately reached for comment.